Tilatti/LinkerReport/README.md

 archives).
 It uses the tools *nm* and *readelf* of GNU binutils to get the list of symbols.

+## Dependencies

+Of the linker_report.py script:
+* python3

+Of the check.sh test suite:
+* python3
+* jsonschema
+* gcc & binutils

 ## Usage

 ```